Drug Crimes

 Federal law punishes drug crimes much more severely than California state law.
 Federal drug charges often involve larger quantities of drugs or the movement of drugs over state lines or international borders.
 When federal charges are filed, the government may also file a civil forfeiture suit, seeking to seize property or assets.

 Even those individuals prosecuted for drug offenses who have prior drug convictions or significant criminal records may be eligible for drug treatment instead of incarceration.
 The Substance Abuse and Crime Prevention Act, passed in 2000, requires that courts place many people charged with drug crimes in non-residential treatment programs and prohibits imposing jail sentences under many circumstances.
-(Penal Code section 1210.)
-Proposition 36 also helps keep out of jail people who relapse while participating in court-ordered treatment.
+(Penal Code section 1210.1.)
+The Act also helps keep people out of jail who relapse while participating in court-ordered treatment.

 At Nolan Barton Olmos & Luciano, we are knowledgeable about drug laws and all the available treatment options.
-When appropriate, we also encourage our clients to pursue psychological counseling or participate in drug and alcohol treatment programs.
-In cases involving sales or manufacturing of drugs, where treatment options are not generally available, we draw on our extensive legal experience to present the best defense.
+When appropriate, we encourage our clients to pursue psychological counseling or participate in drug and alcohol treatment programs.
+In cases involving sales or manufacturing of drugs, where treatment-based diversion programs are not generally available, we draw on our extensive legal experience to present the best defense.
 We often pursue claims that detentions, arrests, searches or wiretaps were unlawful.
 (For more information see the Motion Practice and Unlawful Searches section of our website.)

 We are not afraid to aggressively defend drug charges at trial.
-Attorneys at Nolan Barton Olmos & Luciano have successfully defended both state and federal charges of drug possession, drug sale, possession for sale, manufacturing and conspiracy at jury trial.
+Attorneys at Nolan Barton Olmos & Luciano have successfully defended at jury trial both state and federal charges of drug possession, drug sale, possession for sale, manufacturing, and conspiracy.
 The attorneys have also successfully assisted medical marijuana users and caregivers in defending their cases based on the Compassionate Use Act.